chengjun583/tRCC-ccRCC-classification/README.md

 How to run the code
 ---
-For the three abovementioned experiments, run the scripts in the corresponding folders sequentially as indicated by the file names (run "m1_xxx" first, then 'm2_xxx').
+The code is written in MATLAB and R. For the three abovementioned experiments, run the scripts in the corresponding folders sequentially as indicated by the file names (run "m1_xxx" first, then 'm2_xxx').

 Contact information
 ---